Barcelona, Cornwall: History

-Trelawne Manor (Trevelowen, meaning farm of the elm tree) lies immediately north of Barcelona and was formerly the ancestral home of the Trelawney family (a Cornish family tracing back to the Medevial period).
+Trelawne Manor (Trevelowen, meaning farmstead of the elm tree) lies immediately north of Barcelona and was formerly the ancestral home of the Trelawney family (a Cornish family tracing back to the medieval period).
 It is now a leisure complex and holiday park.

+Jonathan Trelawney named it "Barcelona" in honor of his son who died defending the Catalan city during the War of the Spanish Succession.
+This is one of the few cases where the tribute is reciprocal, since Barcelona also dedicates a street to him in the Ciutat Vella district.

 Sport

 Pelynt Football Club played their home matches at Barcelona and had named their ground "the New Camp", due to having the same name as FC Barcelona of Spain who play at the Camp Nou.
 The club was named after the nearby village of Pelynt and was a founder member of the Duchy League.
 They folded in July 2019 after withdrawing from the Duchy League.